 In British Columbia, the Ministry of Forests, Mines and Lands ("MOF") is responsible for issuing and monitoring tenures which grant the licensee the right to harvest a specific volume of timber on crown lands administered by the MOF.
 A forest license generally has a term of 15 years and is renewable every 5 years, subject to the licensee satisfactorily performing its administrative, planning, harvesting, silviculture and environmental stewardship operations.
 Non-renewable forest licenses for a fixed volume to be cut in a specified time may also be granted.

-The Company has the following forest licenses in Québec and British Columbia:
+The Company has the following forest licenses:

 COMPANY'S FOREST LICENSES

+Province

-Province Allowable Annual Cut (Cubic metres) Term
+Allowable Annual Cut (Cubic metres)

+Term

+Québec

+nil1

-Québec nil 1 n/a
+n/a

+British Columbia

+138,913

-British Columbia 138,913 15 years
+15 years